chandra-lindy/chandra-lindy.com/src/content/posts/git-workflow-solo.md

 ## The Process

-Whenever I need to make a change to the codebase, for whatever reason, be it a new feature, to refactor, to fix a bug or add content, I follow the following steps:
+Whenever I need to make a change to the codebase, for whatever reason, whether it's a new feature, refactoring, fixing a bug, or adding content, I follow the following steps:

 1. Break down the task into smaller tasks and subtasks.
 2. Create a new branch and start working crossing off the list one by one.
 3. When a list item is complete, commit the changes.
 4. When the entire list is complete, push the branch, test, and merge via a pull request.
-5. Delete the both local and remote temporary branch
+5. Delete both the local and remote temporary branches
 6. Pull from main to synchronize the local repository.

 Let's break it down with an example.